HashNuke/heroku-buildpack-elixir/README.md

 heroku config:set BUILDPACK_URL="https://github.com/HashNuke/heroku-buildpack-elixir.git"
 ```

+The above method always uses the latest version of the buildpack.
+To use a specific older version of the buildpack, see notes below.

 ## Configuration

 Create a `elixir_buildpack.config` file in your app's root dir.
 The file's syntax is bash.